Managing indoor spaces for production of high quality mushrooms

-All levels - The course is for new farmers, or experienced farmers seeking to diversify their operations.
-Growing mushrooms as a viable economic enterprise will be stressed, though techniques can also be applied at the hobby scale.
-Mushroom farming is an easy topic for beginners with some experience farming and managing crop systems.
+All levels - This course is for beginning mushroom growers who are new or experienced farmers seeking to diversify their operations.
+It’s also relevant to others at any scale, interested in this topic.
+Growing as a viable economic enterprise will be discussed, though techniques can also be applied at any scale.
+Mushroom growing is an easy topic for beginners with some experience farming and managing crop systems.

 At the completion of this course, you will:

-- Know the basics of mushroom production, harvesting, and marketing
+- Be able to describe the basics of indoor mushroom production, harvesting, and marketing

-- Know the logistics of management, sales, and legal issues related to mushroom farming
+- Understand the logistics of management, sales, and legal issues related to mushroom farming

 The bulk of the course happens on your own time, with discussions, readings, and assignments in Teachable, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.

 Live instruction for 2024 has concluded.
 You are welcome to

 enroll now to complete this course on a self-paced schedule and join our next

 live session in Winter 2025.
 All webinars are recorded and posted in your